Skip to Content

 The dining room has a cozy Alpine feel with a big fireplace and windows that look out on snow-covered trees.

-The menu has quite a few interesting and appealing items.
-On our last visit my friend had a pumpkin-and-apple soup and I had tartiflette, a small pot of melted cheese with chunks of potatoes, onions, lardons and sausage mixed in and bread to spread it on.
+The menu changes from year to year but always has interesting and appealing items.
+On our last visit, my friend had a pumpkin-and-apple soup and I had tartiflette, a small pot of melted cheese with chunks of potatoes, onions, lardons and sausage mixed in and bread to spread it on.
 It’s rich, but it was an appetizer and a modest portion.
 It’s a good app to share though, maybe with a salad alongside it.

 It’s not busy in the afternoon and it’s easy to get a table near the windows or the fireplace, whichever you prefer.
 I imagine it gets more crowded as people return from their winter activities in the late afternoon.